suchmememanyskill/CssLoader-ThemeDb/README.md

 - The author element describes the theme author.
 - An optional field `"version": "v1.0"` can be added.
 If no version field is found, the version defaults to `v1.0`
 - The inject tab is a dictionary of relative css file paths as keys, and a list of tabs you want the css to be injected into
+- The target field describes what part of the UI your theme themes.
+This is only useful for submitting a theme.
+The following options are available: (Note: if you want an option to be added, open an issue on this repository)
+    - System-Wide
+    - Keyboard
+    - Home
+    - Library
+    - Store
+    - Friends and Chat
+    - Media
+    - Downloads
+    - Settings
+    - Lock Screen
+    - Other

 ### Complex themes
 ![ComplexTheme](images/Readme/complextheme.png)